All Car Cleaning Products Explained

 Hide Leather Cleanser

-Specifically developed to be extremely mild on leather seats, offering a user-friendly alternative to potentially damaging and particularly harsh degreasers and detergents, Hide Leather Cleanser is a mildly-balanced, glycerine-based formula that's capable of targeting deeply ingrained grime, to safely break down and lift particles without impairing or abrading natural or synthetic leather.
+Specifically developed to be extremely mild on leather seats, offering a user-friendly alternative to potentially damaging and particularly harsh degreasers and detergents, Hide Leather Cleaner is a mildly-balanced, glycerine-based formula that's capable of targeting deeply ingrained grime, to safely break down and lift particles without impairing or abrading natural or synthetic leather when cleaning leather seats.

 Safe for use on vinyl, napa, semi-aniline (coated leather) and full-aniline (uncoated leather) derivatives in any colour, this formula is designed to penetrate pores to deep-clean beyond the surface, and is powerful enough to strip away oils deposited from foodstuffs, sweat and skin contact, and will also eradicate imprecated dye-transfer on light colours from denim clothing, along with harsher marks and blemishes such as shoe scuffs.